• A

 A minimum Level 5 in English Language HKDSE exam, or an equivalent score in another recognized English proficiency test.

 This course introduces students to the concept and practice of world literature.
 It seeks to understand world literature not as a collection of national literary canons created in different linguistic and cultural locations, but as a field of knowledge about literature as a cross-cultural and translingual system of production and circulation.
-We will read a selection of seminal statements on world literature and discuss the historical formation of world literature: its methodology and scope, its politics and limitations, in close relation to forms and forces of globalization.
+We will study literary works that circulate globally as world literature and read a selection of seminal statements on world literature in order to learn about its historical formation, its methodology and scope, and its politics and limitations.

 Topics